speakeasy-sdks-dev/clerk-sdk-python/README.md

 | ------------- | ------------- | ------------- |
 | `bearer_auth` | http          | HTTP Bearer   |

-To authenticate with the API the `null` parameter must be set when initializing the SDK client instance.
+To authenticate with the API the `bearer_auth` parameter must be set when initializing the SDK client instance.
 For example:
 ```python
 from clerk_backend_api import Clerk